We see a world with a critical mass of Transformational Youth Leaders making a sustainable living doing what they love.

 - Awarded Scholarships for three youths in Citadel of Grace Orphanage for one full-term.

-- Established Street Project Ambassadors in 2012 – an online hub for previous participants of Project Raw talent hunt competition.
+- Established Street Project Ambassadors in 2012 – an Alumni Pool of young people who have benefited from our programs.

-- A total of over one thousand youths have benefitted from Street Project’s philanthropic efforts.
-Street Project Foundation is has built a talent community online, which serves as a hub for continous learning and opportunities.
+- A total of over one thousand youths have benefited from Street Project’s philanthropic efforts.
+Street Project Foundation is has built a talent community online, which serves as a hub for continuous learning and opportunities.